LeetLLM

 Modern coding systems expose features that go far beyond predicting the next word:

-• Natural language to code: Writing a comment like // validate address against delivery zones and having the code appear automatically.
+• Natural language to code: Writing a comment like // validate token scopes against the policy graph and having the code appear automatically.

 • Repo-wide reasoning: The ability to ask "Where is the authentication logic handled?" and get a code suggestion that fits that specific architecture.